-Pressing the "MODE" button once will put the AccuTrak in the Volume Adjust Mode.
+While using either the Airborne or Touch probe mode, pressing the "MODE" button once will put the AccuTrak® in the Volume Adjust Mode.
 The alphanumeric display will read "Vol" as long as the MODE button is pressed.
 When released it will show "V000" indicating the current volume setting.
 Use the "▲" and "▼" buttons to make the adjustment.
-You will hear the volume change as the display changes from "V 000" to "V 255" (the "V" prefix indicates that volume is the current mode being adjusted).
+You will hear the volume change as the display changes from "V000" to "V255" (the "V" prefix indicates that volume is the current mode being adjusted).